kubernetes-sigs/sig-windows-dev-tools/README.md

 # Contributing

-Working on Windows Kubernetes is a great way to learn about Kubernetes internals and how Kubernetes works in a multi-os environment.
+Working on Windows Kubernetes is a great way to learn about Kubernetes internals and how Kubernetes works in a multi-OS environment.

-So, even if you arent a windows user, we encourage Kubernetes users of all types to try to get involved and contribute!
+So, even if you aren't a Windows user, we encourage Kubernetes users of all types to try to get involved and contribute!

 We are a new project and we need help with...

-- contributing / testing recipes on different vagrant providers
+- contributing / testing recipes on different Vagrant providers
 - docs of existing workflows
 - ideas about how we can make this repository easier to use
-- test automation (sonobuoy, e2e.test, and so on)
+- test automation ([Sonobuoy](https://github.com/vmware-tanzu/sonobuoy), [E2E Framework](https://github.com/kubernetes-sigs/e2e-framework), and so on)
-- new CNIs (like calico, or cillium)
+- new CNIs like [Calico](https://www.projectcalico.org) or [Cillium](https://cilium.io)
 - CSI support and testing
-- priveliged container support
+- privileged container support
 - recipes with active directory
-- any other ideas !
+- any other ideas!

-If nothing else, filing an issue with your bugs or experiences will be helpful longterm.
+If nothing else, filing an issue with your bugs or experiences will be helpful long-term.
 If interested in pairing with us to do your first contribution, just reach out in #sig-windows (https://slack.k8s.io/).
-We understand that developing on Kubernetes with windows is new to many folks, and we're here to help you get started.
+We understand that developing on Kubernetes with Windows is new to many folks, and we're here to help you get started.